ccber-restoration/ncos-mesa/README.md

 -  Volumetric water content is continuously collected by a sensor array starting 2025-01-29.

--  Gravimetric soil data was collected by Jacob Pike, Kellen Pierce, Zephyr Moss, and Sydney Beckett.
+-  Gravimetric soil data were collected by Jacob Pike, Kellen Pierce, Zephyr Moss, and Sydney Beckett.
 They used a shared Google Drive folder: "CCBER Soils Team Data". https://drive.google.com/drive/u/2/folders/1KuaGsWqHGZcds0SsivSqpVOM9jRhxu1n
     -  Soil samples were collected on 2025-02-25, 2025-04-07, 2025-04-23,
 2025-05-07, 2025-06-01, and... **UPDATE**
 -  Lara Roelofs continued work on soil salinity and moisture during summer 2025: Grassland_salinity_2025 (1).xlsx